Americo-Liberian people: Political influence in Liberia

 Charles D. B. King, an Americo-Liberian who served as President of Liberia (1920–1930), with his entourage on the steps of the Peace Palace, The Hague (the Netherlands), 1927.

 Upper-class Americo-Liberians played a leading role in Liberian national politics from the country's founding.
 Upon the Liberian Declaration of Independence in 1847, Americo-Liberians controlled much of Liberia's political and social institutions.
 Political and educational institutions were inspired by United States framework.
 They established a government system with a constitutional republic and three branches of government (legislative, judicial, executive).

-From 1878 to 1980, the Republic of Liberia was a de facto one-party state, ruled by True Whig Party and Masonic Order of Liberia, which were dominated by Americo-Liberians and a sizeable minority of "Indigenous Liberians".
+From 1878 to 1980, the Republic of Liberia was a de facto one-party state, ruled by the True Whig Party (TWP) and the Masonic Order of Liberia, which were dominated by Americo-Liberians but later included a minority of Indigenous Liberians, most of whom had been adopted and assimilated into Americo-Liberian families.
+Liberia was initially dominated by two political parties that were supported by Americo-Liberians, the Republican Party and the TWP.

-Liberia was initially dominated by two political parties that were supported by Americo-Liberians, the Republican Party and the True Whig Party (TWP).
-After TWP candidate Anthony W. Gardiner was elected president in 1878, the TWP went on to govern Liberia for over a century, cementing Americo-Liberian political dominance.
+After TWP candidate Anthony W. Gardner was elected president in 1878, the TWP went on to govern Liberia for over a century, cementing Americo-Liberian political dominance.
 While opposition parties were never made illegal and Liberia was not classed as a dictatorship, the TWP more or less ran the country as a one party state and held a monopoly on Liberian politics.
-Liberian presidents from that date onwards were either of full or partial Americo-Liberian origin.
+Liberian presidents from that date onwards were Americo-Liberian with Charles D. B. King being the first and only president of partial Sierre Leone Creole heritage.